Stereographic Markov Chain Monte Carlo: SPS: Extension to Elliptical Targets

 \begin{example} Suppose $\mu_i=0$ for all $i=1,\dots,d$.
 Moreover, $\lambda_1=\lambda_2=\dots=\lambda_k=2$ and $\lambda_{k+1}=\dots=\lambda_d=1$, then as long as $k$ is a fixed number, $\frac{1}{d}\sum_i|1-\lambda_i|=\bigO(kd^{-1})$.
 By \cref{thm-robust}, when $h=o(k^{-1/2}d^{-1/2})$ then the acceptance rate goes to $1$ as $d\to\infty$.
 This suggests that the ``effective dimension'' for SPS is no more than $k$. \end{example} \begin{example} Suppose {$\lambda_i=0$ for all $i=1,\dots,d$.} Furthermore, $\mu_1=\mu_2=\dots=1$ and $\mu_{k+1}=\dots=\mu_d=0$ where $k$ is a fixed number.
 Then we have $\frac{1}{d}\sum_i\mu_i^2=\bigO(kd^{-1})$.
 By \cref{thm-robust}, the acceptance rate goes to $1$ when $h=o(k^{-1/2}d^{-1/2})$, which implies the ``effective dimension'' for SPS is no more than $k$. \end{example}

-One can consider \cref{thm-robust} in the context of adaptive MCMC, in which $\{\mu_i\}$ and $\{1-\lambda_i\}$ represent the ``estimation errors'' of the coordinate means and eigenvalues of the covariance matrix of the target.
+One can consider \cref{thm-robust} in the context of adaptive MCMC for Gaussian targets, in which $\{\mu_i\}$ and $\{1-\lambda_i\}$ represent the ``estimation errors'' of the coordinate means and eigenvalues of the covariance matrix of the target.
 One can choose the ``radius'' $R$ of the stereographic projection properly to satisfy \cref{eq_robust_cond} with $\alpha=\frac{1}{2}$.
 This is to properly scale $R$ so that the ``latitude'' on the unit sphere of the SPS is $\bigO_{\Pr}(d^{-1/2})$.
 Then, according to \cref{thm-robust}, the ``effective dimension'' of SPS is smaller than $d$ if $\frac{1}{d}\sum_i|1-\lambda_i|=o(1)$ and $\frac{1}{d}\sum_i\mu_i^2=o(1)$.
+However, the above results on ``effective dimension'' are based on \cref{thm-robust}, which only hold for Gaussian targets.
+For more results on robustness and optimal acceptance rate for adaptive MCMC, we will study another family of targets in \cref{section_scaling}.

 Finally, we show two examples that the result of \cref{thm-robust} is tight. {First, consider the special case that $\mu_i=\mu>0$ and $\lambda_i=\sigma^2$ for all $i$.
 We assume $\mu^2=1-\sigma^2$ so that \cref{eq_robust_cond} holds for any $\alpha\le 1/2$.} Then \cref{eq-result-robust} suggests that the acceptance probability goes to zero if $h=o(d^{-1}/\mu)$.
 On the other hand, the target in this special case is a product i.i.d.\ target with marginal distribution $\mathcal{N}(\mu,1-\mu^2)$.
 By our optimal scaling results in \cref{section_scaling}, we know that the acceptance probability does not go to zero if $h=\bigO(d^{-1}/\mu)$ (see \cref{lemma_CLT} and \cref{coro_CLT}).
 Therefore, \cref{eq-result-robust} is tight. {Second, consider the special case that $\mu_i=\mu=0$ and $\lambda_i=\sigma^2\neq 1$ for all $i$.
 Then \cref{eq_robust_cond} holds for $\alpha=1$.
 In this case, \cref{eq-result-robust} suggests that the acceptance probability goes to zero if $h=o(d^{-\alpha})=o(d^{-1})$.
 On the other hand, the target in this special case is a product i.i.d.~target with marginal $\mathcal{N}(0,\sigma^2)$ where $\sigma^2\neq 1$.
 If we properly rescale $R$ and $\sigma^2$, it reduces to the case of \cref{lemma_CLT} where the target is the standard Gaussian but $R\neq d^{1/2}$.
 Therefore, by \cref{lemma_CLT}, the acceptance probability doesn't converge to zero if $h=\bigO(d^{-1})$.
 Therefore, \cref{eq-result-robust} is again tight.}